dohdatabase/database/patch-me-if-you-can/02-familiarize-with-patching/familiarize-with-patching.md

 ## Task 3: Use Datapatch

-Datapatch applies or roll back SQL changes to the database.
+Datapatch applies or rolls back SQL changes to the database.

 1. Remain in the *yellow* terminal 🟨.
 You find Datapatch in the *OPatch* directory.
-Check the version of OPatch.

     ```
     <copy>